aditya43/chess/README.md

     * Bishop
         - Can move across the board only diagonally

+# 3rd Party Libraries Used
+- `github.com/gookit/color`: For printing colorful text in terminal

 # APIs
 - **ChessBoard**
     * `CreateChessBoard()`: Create cells with their numeric identifiers and return a pointer to the `ChessBoard struct`.